Spectral Line Workshop

 usescratch=True)

-box='offblcx,offblcy,offtrcx,offtrcy')['rms'][0] # Set blc and trc of a largeist box well clear of the source
+box='offblcx,offblcy,offtrcx,offtrcy')['rms'][0] # Set blc and trc of a largest box well clear of the source

 box='blcx,blcy,trcx,trcy')['max'][0] # Set blc and trc to enclose the source

-Note that the notation for box is the same as what we used for imfit
+Please note that the notation for the box is the same as what we used for imfit

-The visibility amplitudes show that there is good signal to noise on all baselines to EF.
-The data are mostly well calibrated but there are the discrepant amplitudes noted above, so solve for amplitude and phase.
-Note that the parallactic angle correction was applied prior to creating the data set we loaded.
-Looking at the zoomed plot of amplitude against time at the end of Step 2, the systematic trends in the amplitude errors seem to be greater than the noise scatter on timescales between 20-60 sec, so pick a solution interval in this range.
-We need to set solnorm=True because we have already done the fluxscaling in the pre-processing steps before this workshop.
+The visibility amplitudes indicate good signal-to-noise across all baselines to EF.
+The data are mostly well-calibrated, but there are some discrepant amplitudes noted above, so we should solve for amplitude and phase.
+Note that the parallactic angle correction was applied before creating the data set we loaded.
+Referring to the zoomed plot of amplitude versus time at the end of Step 2, the systematic trends in the amplitude errors appear to exceed the noise scatter on timescales of 20 to 60 seconds, so select a solution interval within this range.
+We must set solnorm=True

 gaincal(vis='NGC660shift.ms',